Nancy Fahey: University of Illinois

-On March 22, 2017, Fahey was named as head women's basketball coach at the University of Illinois, following former Washington University athletic director Josh Whitman to the school after he left for Illinois the previous year.
+On March 22, 2017, Fahey was named as head women's basketball coach at the University of Illinois, following former Washington University in St. Louis athletic director Josh Whitman to the school after he left for Illinois the previous year.
 After five seasons at Illinois, Fahey announced her retirement on March 4, 2022.
 She stated, "I want to thank all the coaches and staff members I've worked with for the past 40 years, from Johnsburg High School and Washington University to the University of Illinois.
 A special thanks to all my players who will always have a special place in my heart.
 I wish Illinois women's basketball the very best in the future.
 I'm ready for the next chapter in my life."